localgovdrupal/localgov_microsites_project/README.md

 ddev drush si localgov_microsites -y
 ```

-## Not using Lando
+## Using host machine

-If you're not using lando, you'll still need to run the composer install.
+If you're working directly on your host machine, you'll still need to run the composer install.

 ```shell
 cd MY_PROJECT